 Where does that leave us in terms of the Versailles analogy?
 Mostly myth.
 The Germans had Nibelung and Wagner.
 Greece still has Odysseus, Heracles, Theseus, Achilles, and a dozen other mythic heroes who were quite mad for most of their lives.

-If we assume for a moment that cultural heritage is reactivated in times of extreme stress – like it did in Germany before WWII – then we have to also acknowledge that the Greeks are not to be messed with.
+If we assume for a moment that cultural heritage is reactivated in times of extreme stress – as it did in Germany before WWII – then we have to also acknowledge that the Greeks are not to be messed with.

 You only need to take a look at Greek history to understand why.

 Many of the Greek legends took their advice from oracles in Delphi, who tripped on “sacred fumes” (later proven to be ethylene, an explosive gas that was used for anesthesia in the early 20th century).
-The hallucinogenic advice guided Aegean history for about a millennium, before the gases settled back into the earth.
+The hallucinogenic advice guided Aegean history for about a millennium before the gases settled back into the earth.

 When the Greek heroes weren’t taking guidance from intoxicated female prophets, they preferred an epicurean lifestyle.
 Without fail, however, they eventually chose a glorious path full of carnage.
 Odysseus didn’t go to war for Helen Of Troy out of honor and obedience.
 He enjoyed his farm and family and did everything possible to shirk war.
-When the call came, he hooked an ox and a donkey to his plough and sowed his field with salt, attempting to avoid the draft by reason of insanity.
-A doubtful Agamemnon arranged Odysseus’ infant son to be placed in front of his plough in order to foil his plan.
+When the call came, he hooked an ox and a donkey to his plow and sowed his field with salt, attempting to avoid the draft by reason of insanity.
+A doubtful Agamemnon arranged Odysseus’ infant son to be placed in front of his plow in order to foil his plan.
 The plan worked.
 The rest belongs to the stuff of war legends.